Stephen Foster

 Stephen Collins Foster (July 4, 1826 – January 13, 1864), known as "the father of American music", was an American composer known primarily for his parlour and folk music during the Romantic period.
-He wrote more than 200 songs, including "Oh!
+Foster wrote more than 200 songs, including "Oh!
 Susanna", "Hard Times Come Again No More", "Camptown Races", "Old Folks at Home" ("Swanee River"), "My Old Kentucky Home", "Jeanie with the Light Brown Hair", "Old Black Joe", and "Beautiful Dreamer".
-Many of his compositions remain popular today.
+Many of his compositions remain popular in the 21st century.